-The Acquisition is a "Reviewable Transaction" under the policies of the TSX Venture Exchange and is therefore subject to the prior approval of the Exchange.
+The Acquisition is a "Reviewable Transaction" under the policies of the TSX Venture Exchange (the "TSXV") and is therefore subject to the prior approval of the Exchange.

-In connection with the Acquisition, the Corporation will complete a private placement of a minimum of 6,000,000 Common Shares and a maximum of 10,000,000 Common Shares at a price of \$0.05 per Common Share for total gross proceeds of between \$300,000.00 and \$500,000.00 (the "Private Placement").
+In connection with the Acquisition, the Corporation intends to complete a private placement of a minimum of 6,000,000 Common Shares and a maximum of 10,000,000 Common Shares at a price of \$0.05 per Common Share for total gross proceeds of between \$300,000.00 and \$500,000.00 (the "Private Placement").
+On October 23, 2020, the Corporation announced that the TSXV has provided its conditional approval for the Private Placement.
+Approval for the Private Placement will expire on November 5, 2020, provided that the TSXV may, in its sole discretion, extend the approval for an additional 30 days.

 The Corporation intends to use the proceeds from the Private Placement in order to fund the proposed work program for the Assets.
 The Corporation may pay finders fees to persons who assist the Corporation in filling the Private Placement.